Gmail Username Checker avatar

 • Normalizes each valid input into a username and full Gmail email.

-• Returns only final usable available, taken, or invalid source results.
+• Returns final usable available, taken, or invalid results.

-• Adds a plain-English reason when Gmail reports a username-level validation issue.
+• Adds a plain-English reason when Gmail returns a username-level validation message.

-• Saves a checkedAt timestamp for every row.
+• Saves a checkedAt timestamp for each emitted row.

 • Skips malformed inputs and temporary source failures instead of saving placeholder rows.